Bodyguard (British TV series)

 The series began broadcasting on BBC One on 26 August 2018, achieving the highest viewing figures for a new BBC drama in the multichannel era and the highest BBC viewing figures since 2008.
 The BBC commissioned the series from the then-independent World Productions in 2016.
 Since ITV Studios Global Entertainment acquired the company in 2017, they have handled international distribution for the series.
 Netflix agreed to a distribution deal to broadcast the show outside the United Kingdom and Ireland.

 The series was met with critical acclaim, particularly for Madden's performance.
 The series received numerous award nominations including the Golden Globe Award for Best Television Series – Drama, with Madden winning the Golden Globe Award for Best Actor – Television Series Drama.
 At the 71st Primetime Emmy Awards, the series was nominated for Outstanding Drama Series.

-A second series is in development.